samkibe/Kibe/README.md

 <div class="me text-center flex">

     <h1> Hi world! nice to meet you!!
-I Suppose you treasure Data like a i do </h1>
+I Suppose you treasure Data like we all do </h1>
      <h2>Very welcome to my blog % page !</h2>